jara1998/wechat-Mini-Program/README.md

-Wechat Mini App for mHealth interventions for increasing treatment engagement and medication adherence of newly diagnosed HIV patients in China.
+This Wechat Mini App is for mHealth interventions, increasing treatment engagement and medication adherence of newly diagnosed HIV patients.

 Main Functionalites: